bio

 Hopalong Cassidy was a spokesperson for Melville Dairies (and others), for which my dad worked, in Burlington.
 We kids earned points towards our Hoppy gear by collecting the coin-like cardboard inserts that helped seal our glass bottles of milk, home-delivered, of course.
 We drank a lot of milk.

-I’ve lost my guns (I had first a single shooter holster, then the double-guns one), hat, bullet belt and vest but still have a Hoppy bedspread that Elizabeth has for the most part restored and, somewhere, that 8×10.
+I’ve lost my guns (I had first a single shooter holster, then the double-guns one), hat, bullet belt and vest but still have a Hoppy bedspread that Elizabeth has for the most part restored and, somewhere, awaiting a re-discovery, that 8×10–likely hiding with the 8×10 photo of himself that Roger Miller signed & sent to me in 1966, when he had his own t.v. show.

-Hoppy’s papers are the University of Wyoming; one box of the 241 in that collection is restricted until 2058.
+Hoppy’s papers are the University of Wyoming; I wish I’d live long enough to see what’s in the one box of the 241 in that collection that’s restricted until 2058.